Last Updated on February 15, 2023 by admin

 2.)
 Using a tiny brush, apply the dye to small areas of the boot to make it good pair.

 3.)
-Work in a tiny piece of land and in circular motions.
+Work on a tiny piece of land and in circular motions.

 4.)
 Repeat the technique until the dye has coated the whole boot.